KeThien/drawbotics-groceries/README.md

 - Add new items to the shopping list
 - Edit items from the shopping list
 - Delete items from the shopping list
+- Now Show only items for logged user (or all for the admin)

 ### 2. Shopping List Category Component
 - The app has categories for items